ValentinVilla/ValentinVilla/README.md

 - 🌱 I'm currently learning ** Mern Stack, REST API, Client-Side / Server-Side **
 - 💀 I'm looking for my first job to be able to grow in this field
 - 🥅 2026 Goals: find that job and be able to continue learning along the way
-- :octocat: Fun fact: I love my cat.
+- :octocat: She is Pitusa, love my cat.

 ## Skills <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;